streetpea/chiaki-ng/docs/setup/controlling.md

 #### Change Controller Mapping

-You can re-map all necessary PlayStation buttons to your controller using the controller mapper built-in to `chiaki-ng`
+You can re-map all necessary PlayStation buttons to your controller using the controller mapper built-in to `chiaki-ng`.

 1. Go to Settings->Controllers and select `Change Controller Mapping`